OpenPEPPOL/edec-codelists/work-in-progress/README.md

 ## Version 8.0

-The reason for the major version change, is the addition of the new "Payment" domain for official document types.
+The reason for the major version change, is the addition of the new "Norwegian Payment" domain for official document types.

+Additionally there was a change in the layout of the documents.
+The column "Deprecated?" (type boolean) was changed to "State" (type String).
+The column "Deprecated since" was renamed to "Deprecation version".

 * Participant identifier schemes
     * *No changes so far*